jezzsantos/saastack/docs/design-principles/0090-authentication-authorization.md

 }
 ```

+> Incidentally, the syntax used here, uses `enums` that are source generated for you at compile time.

 There are two kinds of aspects to authorize, Roles and Features.

 ### Role-Based Authorization

-In this system, there are two sets of "roles" to manage access to any APIs and underlying subdomains.
+In this mechanism, there are two sets of "roles" to manage access to any APIs and underlying subdomains.

 This is commonly referred to as [RBAC](https://en.wikipedia.org/wiki/Role-based_access_control).